-Symptoms of colon cancer include (but are not limited to):
+Symptoms of colon cancer include, but are not limited to, the below.

 See your healthcare professional if you are experiencing any of these symptoms.

 - Changes In Your Bowel Habits That Include Diarrhea Or

 Constipation Lasting More Than Four Weeks

 - Blood In The Stool Or Bleeding From The Rectum

 - Narrowing Of The Stool

 - The Feeling That Your Bowels Do Not Fully Empty

 - Weakness, Fatigue Or Unexplained Weight Loss

 Risk Factors to Consider